Samsung/tizen-docs/docs/application/dotnet/guides/nui/relative-layout.md

 ## Alignment

- The `HorizontalAlignment` and the `VerticalAlignment` properties describe how to align the child's view with the layout space.
+The `HorizontalAlignment` and the `VerticalAlignment` properties describe how to align the child view with the layout space.
 The default value is `Start` for both the axes:
  |`HorizontalAlignment`: Start|`HorizontalAlignment`: Center|`HorizontalAlignment`: End|
  |:---:|:---:|:---:|
  |![RelativeAlignStart](./media/relativeLayoutAlignStart.png)|![RelativeAlignCenter](./media/relativeLayoutAlignCenter.png)|![RelativeAlignEnd](./media/relativeLayoutAlignEnd.png)|